ioos/glider-dac/_docs/useful-links.md

  - [**Deployment Registration**](https://gliders.ioos.us/providers)

+See the section on [New Deployment Registration](https://ioos.github.io/glider-dac/ngdac-netcdf-file-submission-process.html#new-deployment-registration) for more details.

 ## Data Access Links

 Access to the datasets submitted to the DAC is provided via [ERDDAP](https://coastwatch.pfeg.noaa.gov/erddap/information.html) and [THREDDS](https://www.unidata.ucar.edu/software/tds/).
 The access points are: